Aside from whether or not the Trump Administration are doing quality job in-office or not, it’s time to start thinking about who’s next.

 San Antonio’s Previous Mayor, Julian Castro, announced his presidential candidacy on January 12, 2019.
 While Castro was a popular Mayor at the time, he was also appointed the Housing and Urban Development Secretary during the Obama Administration.
 He is a qualified and passionate candidate with some big plans for our nation.

 Julian Castro’s marijuana stance is somewhat limited compared to other candidates.
 Aside from assisting one marijuana policy action under the Obama Administration, he tends to refrain from discussing marijuana.
 Castro does speak out against pushing back on states with established marijuana laws, but that’s about as far as his marijuana stance goes.
 When it comes to federal marijuana reform, Julian Castro may not be the best Presidential Candidate.

 A big name during the Democratic Primaries in 2016, Bernie Sanders is a strong supporter of progressive causes.
 Whether it’s climate change, income inequality, or racial injustice, Bernie makes his views known.

 Bernie, a long-time Vermont representative, has said he supports federal marijuana legalization and passionately believes the war on drugs has disproportionately affected people of color.
-Bernie is a pro-legalization candidate.
+Bernie’s stance on marijuana is definitely pro-legalization.